Handbook of Business Procedures

 Most purchases at The University of Texas at Austin are made on a competitive basis.
 However, there may be times when competition does not exist or it is in the university’s best interest to use a particular product or service.
-Since these purchases eliminate competition, the university requires that justification be submitted with any sole source purchase request that exceeds $5,000.
+Since these purchases eliminate competition, the university requires that justification be submitted with any purchase where only one supplier is being considered for requests that exceed $5,000.
 The justification does not require departments to defend the need for the product or service, but it is necessary to:

 - Identify the unique features of the particular product or service.

 - Explain the need for the unique features of the product or service.

 - Explain why other products/vendors are not acceptable.